juliogomez/drone-installguide/README.md

 # Quick reference guide on how to install Drone

-1.- Create EC2 instance, with SG opening SSH & TCP
+1.- Create EC2 instance, with SG opening SSH & TCP.
+Its DNS name will be DRONE_HOST.

 2.- Install docker